 The Committee is aware that the Fund has a need to take risk (e.g. investing in growth assets) to help it achieve its funding objectives.
-Officers, investment consultants and for relevant assets LGPS Central manage, measure, monitor and (where possible) mitigate the risks being taken, in order that they remain consistent with the overall level of risk that is acceptable to the Committee.
+Officers, investment consultants and for relevant assets LGPS Central manage, measure, monitor and mitigate the risks as far as possible being taken in order that they remain consistent with the overall level of risk that is acceptable to the Committee.
 One of the Committee's overarching beliefs is to only take as much investment risk as is necessary.

 The overall risk is that the Fund's assets are insufficient to meet its liabilities.
-The Funding Strategy Statement calculates the value of the Fund's assets and liabilities and with the triennial valuation sets out how any difference in value will be addressed.
+The Funding Strategy Statement calculates the value of the Fund's assets and liabilities and with the triennial valuation sets out how any difference in value between assets and liabilities will be addressed.